bceverly/sysmanage/FEATURES-TODO.md

     every host that is approved
     on registration.

-10. Add the ability to hook up a remote host to Graylog for log aggregation.
+10. Add the ability to deploy
+    a Graylog server as well as
+    a Grafana server, given a
+    host that it should be
+    deployed to.
+Perhaps do the
+    same with database servers
+    of various ilks as well?

 11. Based on server roles that we detect, recommend firewall